fach23/karla_linux_cnc/README.md

 # Karla Linux CNC
-Thsi repository provides the for linux cnc configuration for my karla cnc router.
+This repository provides the for linux cnc configuration for my karla cnc router.